tejasjbansal/QueryGenie/README.md

 ## Usage

-Once your environment is set up and the necessary services are running, you can start using the Question and Answering bot by interacting with the Jupyter Notebook interface.
+Once your environment is set up and the necessary services are running, you can start using the QueryGenie bot by interacting with the Jupyter Notebook interface.
 The bot will utilize the LLM model to provide answers based on the provided document.

 Feel free to modify the project to suit your needs and explore different configurations or alternative models as required.